-The education is totally geared around the child and will work towards their strengths and help them with their weaknesses.
+The education is geared around the child and will work towards their strengths and help them with their weaknesses.
 The parents get to spend a lot of time at home with their children, so while the children are being educated they are also bonding with their children.
 The gifted children get to work as fast as they can, while the children who’re struggling get to spend all the time they need to stay caught up.

-PS: When it comes down to regular school versus homeschooling, a lot of the decision comes down to what will work best for you and your children.
+When it comes down to regular school versus homeschooling, a lot of the decision comes down to what will work best for you and your children.
 Not all children will work well with homeschool, and not all parents are cut out for homeschooling.

 Traditional home-schooling generally involves children following the same structured curriculum taught in schools, but from the comfort of their own homes, and at their own pace.

 - Children are natural learners: A fundamental premise of homeschooling is that curiosity is innate and that children want to learn.
-From this an argument can be made that institutionalizing children in a so-called factory model school is an inefficient use of the children’s time, because it requires each child to learn a specific subject matter in a particular manner, at a particular pace, and at a specific time regardless of that individual’s present or future needs, interests, goals, or any pre-existing knowledge he or she might have about the topic.
+From this, an argument can be made that institutionalizing children in a so-called factory model school is an inefficient use of the children’s time because it requires each child to learn a specific subject matter in a particular manner, at a particular pace, and at a specific time regardless of that individual’s present or future needs, interests, goals, or any pre-existing knowledge he or she might have about the topic.

 - Learning styles: Homeschoolers note that psychologists have documented many differences between children in the way they learn, and assert that homeschooling is better equipped to adapt to these differences.
 People vary in their learning styles, that is, how they acquire new information.
 Students have different learning needs.
 In a traditional school setting, teachers seldom evaluate an individual student differently from other students.
-While teachers often use different methods, this is sometimes haphazard and not always with regard to an individual student.
+While teachers often use different methods, this is sometimes haphazard and not always about an individual student.